MatthewAntonis/CSS_Assignment1/README.md

 ## To Complete This Assignment:

-1.) includes a CSS file that contains valid, well-formatted, error-free CSS and helpful comments where applicable.
+1.)
+Includes a CSS file that contains valid, well-formatted, error-free CSS and helpful comments where applicable.

-2.) includes at least one example of a type selector, a class selector, an id selector, an attribute selector, a pseudo-class selector or pseudo-element selector, a descendant combinator, a child combinator, a direct sibling combinator, and a general sibling combinator.
+2.)
+Includes at least one example of a type selector, a class selector, an id selector, an attribute selector, a pseudo-class selector or pseudo-element selector, a descendant combinator, a child combinator, a direct sibling combinator, and a general sibling combinator.
 Include comments documenting each example.

-3.) incorporates a background image or gradient to enhance the visual appearance of the interface.
+3.)
+Incorporates a background image or gradient to enhance the visual appearance of the interface.

 4.)
 Incorporates colour while still maintaining readability/accessibility